WishKuo/WonderLab/Software_Doc/Unity/Stage1_Gear.md

 # `GearButtonController.cs`
 This script should be added in the main game scene which has to be active at the very beginning of the game.
+It will connect to the Arduino through [serial communication](https://create.arduino.cc/projecthub/raisingawesome/unity-game-engine-and-arduino-serial-communication-12fdd5).
+Also, in order to avoid the lagging issue while plug in multiple Arduino boards, the code implements multi-thread.